RocketCommunicationsInc/astro/packages/astro-uxds/_content/ttc-service-ux-design/ttc-command.md

 ![TT&C Command App](/img/service-specific-ux-design/ttc-command-app.png)

-There are four main areas in the Command app: the Global Status Bar, Alerts panel, Pass Plan panel and System Health panel.
+There are four main areas in the Command app: the Global Status Bar, Alerts panel, Pass Plan panel, and System Health panel.
 The key elements are described below, but you can find much more design and task flow detail in the [TT&C Design Specification and Wireframes](/ttc-service-ux-design/ttc-command#contentBottom) documents.
 You can also launch the [TT&C Command Sample App](https://ttc-command.astrouxds.com/) to explore the design interactively.
 ![TT&C Command App Details](/img/service-specific-ux-design/ttc-command-app-details.png)

 ## Global Status Bar